Russia, Ukraine Fail to Make Progress at 'Difficult' Turkey Talks

 Russia and Ukraine on Thursday failed to find a breakthrough on a ceasefire and other humanitarian issues at the first high-level talks

-a diplomatic forum in the Turkish resort city of Antalya for three-way talks joined by Turkey's Foreign Minister Mevlut Cavusoglu.Kuleba
+of a diplomatic forum in the Turkish resort city of Antalya for three-way talks joined by Turkey's Foreign Minister Mevlut

-said "no progress" had been achieved on even a 24-hour ceasefire, expressing frustration that "it seems that there are other decision-makers
+Cavusoglu.Kuleba said "no progress" had been achieved on even a 24-hour ceasefire, expressing frustration that "it seems that there are

-for this matter in Russia."He also repeated his vow that the country will not give in, saying "I want to repeat that Ukraine has not
+other decision-makers for this matter in Russia."He also repeated his vow that the country will not give in, saying "I want to repeat that

-surrendered, does not surrender, and will not surrender."He described the meeting as "difficult," accusing his Russian counterpart of
+Ukraine has not surrendered, does not surrender, and will not surrender."He described the meeting as "difficult," accusing his Russian

-bringing "traditional narratives" about Ukraine to the table.He said that he would be ready to meet with Lavrov "again in this format if
+counterpart of bringing "traditional narratives" about Ukraine to the table.He said that he would be ready to meet with Lavrov "again in

-there are prospects or a substantial discussion and for seeking solutions."Ukrainian and Russian delegations have also been meeting in
+this format if there are prospects or a substantial discussion and for seeking solutions."Ukrainian and Russian delegations have also been

 to solve the Ukrainian crisis..